ZakKaioken/Capi/README.md

 # Capi
- A Capi for any chat software
+ A Command API for any chat software

  by importing the api into your project, any command which derrives from Command type and has a Cmd attribute will be usable immediately through the command handler's DoCommands method.